The Undergraduate Program

 Q: I am going abroad for a semester…what do I need to do?

 A: Great!
-Students who are planning to study abroad should review their plans with a member of the Undergraduate Education Committee (UNDED) or the Director of Undergraduate Studies (DUS) before their departure.
+Students who are planning to study abroad may review their plans with the Director of Undergraduate Studies (DUS) before their departure; however, they should be aware that courses are only officially approved by the DUS after they return to Columbia.
 They should also keep in mind that seminar requirements must be fulfilled at Columbia.
-Please see the Study Abroad page for additional information.
+Please see the Study Abroad and Transfer Courses page for additional information.

-Q: I need to receive credit towards my History Major for a class I took at another college…what steps do I need to take?
+Q: I need to receive credit towards my History major or concentration for a class I took at another college…what steps do I need to take?

 Q: How does one receive departmental honors?

-A: Honors are awarded to 10% of graduating majors on the basis of a high history average and an excellent senior thesis.
+A: Honors are awarded to 10% of graduating majors on the basis of a high GPA (including exceptional history coursework) and an excellent senior thesis.
 Please note that writing a senior thesis is necessary, but not sufficient, for an award or departmental honors.

 Q: Are there any student clubs, committees, and/or activities offered within the department?